HappyValleyIO/koil/docs/docs/tutorials/gettingstarted.md

 - You should now be able to go to localhost:8080 and see the project running successfully.

 ## Getting it to Run (Long Version)
-Now we have pulled down the Springboard project, let's open it in your favorite IDE.
+Now we have pulled down the koil project, let's open it in your favorite IDE.
 I'm going to be using IntelliJ.

 - Open IntelliJ
 - File -> Open -> rvroger